 The amenities and features of trains vary quiet a bit depending on the type of train you're taking.
-Most high-speed trains in Italy, for instance, are air-conditioned and have electrical outlets at each seat in all seating classes.
-Some trains only have second class seating, so even if you are holding a first class rail pass you'll be riding second class on those trains.
+Most high-speed trains in Italy, for instance, are air-conditioned, have wi-fi and have electrical outlets at each seat in all seating classes.
+Some trains only have second class seating, so even if you are holding a first-class rail pass you'll be riding second class on those trains.

-First class seats are typically larger - there may be two in the space of three second class seats, so each first class seat is wider - and offers more legroom.
-Most seat backs in first class recline, and some even have retractable foot rests.
+First-class seats are typically wider and offer more leg room.
+There may be two first-class seats taking up the same amount of space as three, second class seats.
+Most seat in first class recline and some even have retractable foot rests.

 Second class cars are generally occupied by the majority of European travelers as well as backpacking tourists.